SamSunny4/KeyBase/README.md

 - **Smart Search**: Multi-criteria search with case-insensitive substring matching across all fields
 - **Date Range Filtering**: Search records within specific date ranges
+- **Image Preview**: View customer photos in search results and record details
+ - **Service Type Tracking**: Remarks are auto-suffixed when marked In-shop or On-site (duplicate by default)
+ - **Payment Marker**: UPI payments automatically add a " - UPI" suffix in remarks; search can filter Cash vs UPI
+ - **Deferred Image Commit**: New or recaptured images appear immediately but only replace the stored file after you click Save in Edit dialog
-- **Image Preview**: View customer photos in search results and record details Application defaults are provided in `config/app.properties` which is packaged with the installer.
+Application defaults are provided in `config/app.properties` which is packaged with the installer.
 At runtime the application writes per-user overrides to:

 - Windows: `%LOCALAPPDATA%\KeyBase\app.properties`